 Recently, evidence of a developing coral reef has been discovered at the jetties in about 15 feet of water.
 Four species of coral have been identified: tube coral, robust ivory tree coral, cup coral and sea whips.
 The appearance of the coral has coincided with the discovery of a certain type of algae that supports the slow-growing animals.
 Snorkeling is easily mastered.
 The novice will soon learn how to clear his snorkel upon surfacing and to remove, while below the surface, any water that may intrude upon his mask.

-For those who long for a thrilling snorkeling adventure but don’t own any snorkeling equipment, The Pier Store (open seasonally), The Jetties Store and The Camp Store (both open March–October) offer snorkeling packages that include a round trip boat ride to Shell Island and all the snorkeling equipment a person needs.
-Package prices are $26.95 for adults and $19.95 for kids 12 and under.
-The stores also sell snacks and sundries and rent out beach chairs, kayaks, camping equipment and fishing gear.
+For those who long for a thrilling snorkeling adventure but don’t own any snorkeling equipment, The Pier Store (open seasonally), The Jetties Store and The Camp Store (both open March–October) offer snorkeling packages that include a round-trip boat ride to Shell Island and all the snorkeling equipment a person needs.
+The stores also sell snacks and sundries and rent out beach chairs, kayaks, camping equipment, and fishing gear.
 Once you’ve purchased your snorkeling package, the Shell Island Shuttle will escort you to the west end of the island, which is also a part of St. Andrews State Park.
 If you’re lucky, on the way there you’ll get the chance to meet some of Shell Island’s special visitors: bottle-nosed dolphins.

 So whether you’re a tourist or a local, a regular or a first-timer, St. Andrews State Park is your destination for snorkeling!
 For more information on St. Andrews and scuba diving, click here.